karmada-io/website/docs/installation/install-binary.md

 ## Health Check Script

-(1) You can use following `check_status.sh` to check if all components are healthy.
+(1) You can use the following `check_status.sh` to check if all components are healthy.

 Download [this file](https://github.com/karmada-io/website/tree/main/docs/resources/installation/install-binary/other_scripts/check_status.sh).

 Note: If you are using CentOS 7, you need to run `yum update -y nss curl` to update curl version, then curl may support tls 1.3.
-If curl still does not support tls 1.3, you need to update OS version which includes newer curl, or simply use a go program to do health check.
+If curl still does not support tls 1.3, you need to update OS version which includes newer curl, or simply use a go program to do a health check.

 (2) Usage: `./check_status.sh`

 ## Install etcd cluster